namcnamara/OneMind/README.md

 The main scene is Master.tscn.
 It controls the switch between loading title and game scenes.
   - When the button Play is pressed on the title scene, the game is started.
   - The home floor is loaded.
 	  - TODO: MEMENTO to load state.
-      - TODO: transition to enemy state without manual selection (some area trigger probably)

 Patterns used:
 Singleton: